“Ain’t gonna be no pie till we first talk about how we’re gonna die”

 I can hear you now.
 “What the what did he just say?
 Talk about my death, of all places, at the Thanksgiving table?”

 Yes, that’s exactly what I said and here is why.

-If you love those people around the table then do more than just tell them – show them.
-Cause, my friends, there ain’t nothing more loving than having this difficult conversation and there isn’t anything more painful, even cruel, than waiting till it’s too late.
+If you love those people around the table, then do more than just tell them—show them.
+Because, my friends, there ain’t nothing more loving than having this difficult conversation, and there isn’t anything more painful, even cruel, than waiting till it’s too late.